Daples/opt-for-ML/project1/src/README.md

-# PROJECT 1: Linear Algebra and Optimization for Machine Learning.
+# PROJECT 1: Implementation of Clustering Algorithms

 Project by:
     - Luisa Rummel